wdawson/okta.github.io/_source/_posts/2018-11-15-node-express-typescript.md

 ## The Case for TypeScript

-As a Web developer, I long stopped resisting JavaScript, and have grown to appreciate its flexibility and ubiquity.
+As a web developer, I long ago stopped resisting JavaScript, and have grown to appreciate its flexibility and ubiquity.
 Language features added to ES2015 and beyond have significantly improved its utility and reduced common frustrations of writing applications.

 However, larger JavaScript projects demand tools such as ESLint to catch common mistakes, and greater discipline to saturate the code base with useful tests.
 As with any software project, a healthy team culture that includes a peer review process can improve quality and guard against issues that can creep into a project.